Singular sets for harmonic measure on locally flat domains with locally finite surface measure: Radon measures of low dimension

 \section{Radon measures of low dimension}

-Some of our work toward the main result can be done in more generality than harmonic measure.
-We will apply the following theorem, stated for general measures $\mu$, in the last section in the case where $\mu$ is the harmonic measure for a Wolff domain.
+Some of our work toward the main result can be done in more generality than with harmonic measure.
+We will apply the following theorem in the last section with $\mu$ equal to the harmonic measure for a suitable modification of a Wolff snowflake domain.